contao/docs/docs/dev/guides/backend-routes.md

 on the top of the page
 * `main`: This is the content area for output.

-This exampe renders like this:
+This example renders like this:

 ![](../images/custom-backend-routes-1.png?classes=shadow)

-### Extend the backend menu
+### Extend the back end menu

-Most of the time you probably want to add a menu entry for your backend module.
+Most of the time you probably want to add a menu entry for your back end module.
-Since the backend menu can be extended with an `EventListener` we can easily create one that listens for the menu event to be dispatched.
+Since the back end menu can be extended with an `EventListener` we can easily create one that listens for the menu event to be dispatched.